RicoJia/School-Playground/README.md

 # School Playground
 This is the main repo of my school projects at Northwestern University.
-It might be a bit messy, but most projects should be here
+It might be a bit messy, but most projects should be here.
+So, this repo is a very dense